 While not perfect, Samsung’s effort does provide a much more rounded wearable experience, presented in a better chassis and via a superior display.

-It’s far from the perfect product but, for just £10 more, it’s clear to us what Android Wear debutant early adopters should pick.
+It’s far from the perfect product but, for just £10 more (in the UK at least, it's actually cheaper Stateside), it’s clear to us what Android Wear debutant early adopters should pick.